 - Part 1.
-Hospitals must submit a report summarizing the number of palliative care consults per month for the measurement year July 1, 2021 June 30, 2022.
+Hospitals must submit a report summarizing the number of palliative care consults per month for the measurement year July 1, 2022 June 30, 2023.
 Hospitals can send report including all consults in PCQC, not just PHC members. - Part 2.
-Rate of consults who have completed an Advance Care Directive: - Numerator: Anyone with an Advance Directive status in PCQC at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in PCQC, discharged alive from July 1, 2021 June 30, 2022. - Part 3.
-Rate of Consults who have a signed POLST: - Numerator: Anyone with a POLST status on chart at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in PCQC, discharged alive from hospital from July 1, 2021 June 30, 2022.
+Rate of consults who have completed an Advance Care Directive or have a signed POLST: - Numerator: Anyone with an Advance Directive or POLST status in PCQC at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in PCQC, discharged alive from July 1, 2022 June 30, 2023.